Wednesday, 3 June 2026

 I believe most adults understand that kids using phones contributes to feelings of anxiety, that the access to applications (apps) such as facebook, snapchat, tiktok etc, particularly in an unsupervised situation, can be harmful.

-Why is this the case?
 Children don't have the capacity to rationalise and discern what is suitable for their age group.
 They simply click on something interesting and follow the link.
 They can be approached by unsuitable adults whose intentions may be dangerous.
 They can be drawn into online discussions where hurtful behaviour occurs, yet unable to pull themselves away from engaging with it, believing what is said about them or their family.
 Bottom line - children need guidance to navigate the world.
 Especially the online world.

 Children are easy to manipulate

 Added to this, the developers of phone apps understand very well the nature of addiction.
 They are paid to create programs that will keep people staring at the screen and engaging with the device, so that more time is spent being exposed to the advertisers who largely pay for the company to produce the app in the first place.
 It's a neat circle, don't you think?
 A circle of addiction.
-Before yo know it, you've bought something through Instagram that you didn't really need.
+Before you know it, you've bought something through Instagram that you didn't really need.
 Before kids realise what has happened, they have given away personal details that nefarious persons can use to entrap them, manipulate them or expose them to material that is devastatingly harmful, perhaps even drive a wedge between parents and children.

 While some adults can recognise when they are being manipulated and put the device aside, children have an underdeveloped area of the brain, the frontal lobe, where decision making and risk aversion are located.
 When these areas are not fully developed, (development finishes at age 25) the person takes risks without much care, is impulsive, and isn't capable of thinking through the possible consequences that may arise from their decision.
 Hence, kids being drawn into sexting, not even realising how dangerous it is to them personally and the impacts it will have on future adult relationships.